microsoft/vscode-wiki/Virtual-Workspaces.md

 ### What are the expectations for language support with virtual workspaces?

 It's not realistic that all extensions are able to fully work with virtual resources.
-Many extensions built are on tools that require on synchronous file access and file on disk.
+Many extensions built are on tools that require on synchronous file access and files on disk.
 It's therefore ok to only provide limited functionality.
 We are working on a UI for VS Code to indicate indicate that the Window runs in a restricted mode.

-The main goal is to that we don't get any error dialogs when virtual resources are opened.
-Most of language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) just look at the open text document ('single file only').
+The language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) just look at the open text document ('single file only').

-### Consequences of disabling a language extension
+### Disabling a language extension

+If working on a single file is not option, language extensions can also decide to disable the extension when in a virtual workspaces.

 If your extension provides both grammars and rich language support and have to disable the extension also the grammars will be disabled.
-To avoid this we recommend to split off a basic language extension (grammars, language configuration, snippets) form the rich language support and have two extensions.
+To avoid this, we recommend to split off a basic language extension (grammars, language configuration, snippets) form the rich language support and have two extensions.
 - The basic language extension has `"virtualWorkspaces": true` and provides language id, configuration, grammar and snippets.
 - The rich language extension  has `"virtualWorkspaces": false` contains the main file contributing language supports and commands and has a extension dependency (`extensionDependencies`) on the basic language extension.
 The rich language extension should keep the ID of the established extension, so the user will continue to the full functionality by installing a single extension.

 You can see this with the built-in language extensions, such as JSON, which consists of a JSON extension and a JSON language feature extension.

+This separation has also helps with [untrusted workspaces](https://github.com/microsoft/vscode/issues/120251).

 ### Language selectors